-! unary negation operator
+! unary negation operato

--a binary and operator
+binary and operator -a

--o binary or operator

-(expr) parentheses for grouping.
+- -0 binary or operator - (expr) parentheses for grouping.

-$-\mathbf{a}$ has higher precedence than $-\mathbf{o}$ .
+-a has higher precedence than -o.
 Notice that all the operators and flags are separate arguments to if and hence must be surrounded by spaces.
 Notice also that parentheses are meaningful to the Shell and must be escaped.